 Following very successful years as the director and coach of the Jackson Dream Team, LeMond merged with Chokwe Lumumba and the Jackson Panthers in 2003.
 During this time with the Jackson Panthers, he recruited some of the top players in Mississippi as well as neighboring states to join the organization and was extremely committed to help make the Jackson Panthers organization one of the best AAU programs in the country.
 Under his guidance four AAU State Championships, an AAU Division II National Championship, Prime Time Sports Regional and several invitational tournaments throughout the region were won.
 In 2006, the 17-under team went 6-2 in the AAU National Championship Tournament in Orlando, Florida and in 2008 the 16-under team was the AAU National Classic Runner-up.
 As a coach, LeMond got the most out of the boys with a diligent work ethic and dedication.
 He not only instilled basketball skills but believe that a good education is the key and an athlete should work hard in the classroom as well as on the court.

 For over 18 years LeMond has been committed to youth sports in Mississippi.
-For the last six years he has served as the State Director for Mississippi SAAU District Boys Basketball.
+For the last seven years he has served as the State Director for Mississippi SAAU District Boys Basketball.
 LeMond has also formed a new a basketball promotional company, Mississippi Boys' Hoops Inc. Through Mississippi Boys' Hoops, he plans to provide a venue for premiere youth basketball tournaments, showcases and camps and will begin the AAU basketball season by hosting the annual Battle of the South Classic which will bring 175-plus elite traveling teams to Jackson, MS for some of the most competitive basketball of the AAU season.
 LeMondís vision is to provide youth with athletic arenas to gain additional exposure and experience which will give them the opportunity to participate in sports beyond the grade school and high school levels.